Marsx-io/MarsxCommunity/README.md

 - `baseURI`: The base URI for NFT metadata.
 - `usdtToken`: The ERC20 token contract for USDT.
 - `mxToken`: The ERC20 token contract for MX.
+- `totalSupply`: Total number of communities.
+- `totalPublished`: Number of communities released for minting.
+- `available`: A mapping to list the published communities.
+- `nonces`: A mapping to keep track of nonce for each address.
+- `authorizedSigner`: Address used to sign off-chain transactions for verification.

 ## Functions